glburman/ListPagerRazorLibrary/README.md

 **ListPagerPostForm**

-    For convenience in POST scenarios
+    For convenience in POST scenarios, includes all ListPagerModel properties

 **ListPager** itself comes in two flavours both of which can be overridden, or ignored, typically to change Layout: